EuropePMC/techblog/drafts/2018-02-22-importance-of-software-testing-in-ci-cd.md

 ## Sample Build Pipeline model along with Software Testing steps
 [!['Testing in DevOps'][testing4]][testing4]

-In the above build pipeline model, there are three pre-production servers i.e. Development, Testing and Staging.
+In the above build pipeline model, there are three pre-production servers i.e. Development (DEV), Testing and Staging.
 Normally DEV server will be used for all the development activities, with the Testing or System Integration Server (SIT) for Functional Testing activities for the Quality Assurance (QA) Team and Staging Server for the Performance Testing as well as for the User Acceptance Testing (UAT) activities.
 On some occasions, there will only be DEV, TEST and PROD servers available.
 In such cases, internal testing and UAT will happen on the TEST Server itself.

 You might have noticed the build pipeline steps ‘Sanity Tests’ & ‘Regression Tests’ from the Pipeline sample displayed above.
 Sanity Tests consist of critical functionalities of an application and are required to run every commit to make sure the critical business functionalities are not affected.
 Whereas Regression Tests are the superset of the Sanity Test Suite that will normally run in the Test Environment for every new deployment.